cpjk/canary/README.md

 config :canary, not_found_handler: {Helpers, :handle_not_found}
 ```

-You can also specify handlers on an an individual basis (which will override the corresponding configured handler, if any) by specifying the corresponding `opt` in the plug call:
+You can also specify handlers on an individual basis (which will override the corresponding configured handler, if any) by specifying the corresponding `opt` in the plug call:

 ```elixir
 plug :load_and_authorize_resource Post,